Walk #307: Bursledon to Southampton

 Maps courtesy of Google Maps.
 Route for indicative purposes only, and may have been plotted after the walk.
 Please let me have comments on what you think of this new format.
 For a detailed table of timings for this walk, please see the table file.

 It feels really strange to be walking on Christmas Day.
-This is the first Christmas Day that I have spent away from my family, and I must admit that I did miss them - Chriustmas is not Christmas without them near me.
+This is the first Christmas Day that I have spent away from my family, and I did miss them - Christmas is not Christmas without them near me.
 It is Sam's fourth Christmas away from her family, and so I now understand how she feels at this time of year.
 Early in the morning the roads were very deserted, and not many cars passed me for the first hour or so.
 The only people I saw until later on in the morning were a couple of joggers, the ever-present dog walkers and a canoeist on Southampton Water.
 Everyone was in the Christmas spirit and in good cheer, and later on I saw children riding their new bikes whilst wearing their new Spiderman outfits!

 As I walked over the Itchen Bridge I got a very good view of the Vosper Thornycroft yard in Southampton.
 There were two navy ships tied up alongside the yard and there were at least one more that I could see the top of in the town.
 The ships were quite impressive, and I wished that I could have had a look around them.